Withholding Verifiable Information: Omitted Proofs and Details

-Intuitively, because \(|\supp{(G_S)}| \le n\), and \(G_S\) is a MPC of the prior \(F\), the state space can be partitioned into at most \(n\) intervals on which the MPC constraint does not bind.
-The next result shows that there must exist a laminar representation induced by \(G_S\).

-\begin{lemma} If \(G_S\) is the posterior mean distribution that is induced by a Sender's optimal ORE, there exists a laminar representation that is induced by it. \end{lemma}
+\begin{claim} If $H$ is a mean-preserving contraction of $F$ with $|\supp(H)| \le n$, then it induces a laminar partition. \end{claim}

-\begin{proof}[Proof of \cref{elm}] By \cref{mpn}, on each of the intervals such that the MPC constraint does not bind, the mass is redistributed to at most \(n\) points, and there can be at most \(n\) such intervals.
-I show that every such interval admits a laminar representation; and the definition readily implies that by taking union, the resulting representation is still laminar.
-Consequently, a laminar representation indeed exists.
-Denote an arbitrary interval on which the MPC constraint does not bind by \(I\); that is, \(\int_{0}^{x} G_S(q) \, \mathrm{d}q \le \int_{0}^{x} F(q) \, \mathrm{d}q\) for all \(q \in I\), and the inequality holds with equality only at \(a\) and \(b\).
+\begin{proof} By \cref{claim:n-pt-supp}, on each of the $m$ intervals such that the MPC constraint only binds at the endpoints, the mass is redistributed to at most $n$ points, and there can be at most $m$ such intervals.
+We show that every such interval admits a laminar partition; the definition of a laminar partition then implies that the resulting partition is still laminar by taking the union.